jonathan-russo/favicon_service/README.md

 ## Infrastructure

 We manage this application's infrastructure through [Terraform](https://www.terraform.io/).
 In the `infra` folder you will find terraform code that creates all the relevant infrastructure for this application.
 Also in the infra folder you will find the bootstrap script used to provision a new Ubuntu 20.04 server and run our application.
+This script will be run automatically at instance provisioning time through the instance's user-data.

 In order to plan/apply this infrastructure you will need to set your AWS environment variables and execute the following terraform commands: